grantcodes/postrchild-extension/README.md

 ## Usage

-First you will need to go into the options of the extension and provide your domain, micropub endpoint and an access token.
+First you will need to go into the options of the extension and provide your domain to login with indieauth and obtain a micropub token.

-(I will add a login flow in the future)

 After that when you browse to your own website you should see a button to add a new post, or if you are viewing a single post, a button to edit that post.